Tade Ojora

-Omotade Ojora (born 14 October 1999) is a British hurdler, who won the 110 metres hurdles events at the 2021 and 2022 British Athletics Championships.
-He has competed in US college athletics for USC Trojans.
+Omotade Ojora (born 14 October 1999) is an athlete who represents Great Britain and Northern Ireland at hurdling.
+He has won the 110 metres hurdles events at the 2021, 2022, 2023 and 2025 UK Athletics Championships and the 60 metre hurdles at the 2024 British Indoor Athletics Championships.
+He has competed in US college athletics for USC Trojans, achieving National Collegiate Athletic Association All-American honours three times.
+He competed at the 2024 Summer Olympics.

 Early life

-Ojora was born in London on 14 October 1999.
-His ancestry is in the Ojora Royal Family of Lagos, and he grew up in Nigeria.
-He later attended Summer Fields School in Oxford from the age of 8, and Eton College.
+Ojora was born in London, England, on 14 October 1999.
+His ancestry is in the Ojora Family of Lagos.
+Ojora grew up in Nigeria and from the age of 8 went to school in the England attending Summer Fields School and Eton College.
 In 2015, he came third in the 100 metres hurdles event at the English Schools' Athletic Association's National Championships.
 In 2018, he came second in the 110 metres hurdles event at the same championships.
 At Eton, he also played association football and rugby union.

-Career
+His sister Temi is a triple jumper.
+From 2019, Ojora attended the University of Southern California.

 College career

 Ojora started competing for USC Trojans in 2019, and won his first two races for USC.
 That year, he came second in the Pac-12 Conference Championship.
 He won the 110 metres hurdles events at the 2019 and 2021 USC-UCLA Dual Meet, and set the USC record holder for a freshman in the event.
 At the 2022 NCAA Division I Outdoor Track and Field Championships, Ojora came eighth in the 110 metres hurdles event.
+He has received the National Collegiate Athletic Association All-American honours in 2021, 2022 and 2023, and came fourth in the 110 metres event at the 2023 NCAA Division I Outdoor Track and Field Championships.